bryan-lott/infoscan/README.md

 - Each word is clickable to cycle all instances of that word through the 3 states.
 - Each row of text is clickable so it can be exported for processing in another application.
   - In essence this is to mark a row as containing highlighted red words.

+## TODO

+### 1.0
+- Use css classes for
+- Database Access
+- Export of Text to Summarize
+- Integration with Ticketing System
+-

+### 2.0
+- "Tinder"-like interface